Hi, I'm Martin

 github.com/rechsteiner/Parchment

 Parchment is an open-source iOS library for creating paged views with a menu that scrolls along with the content.
-It's a battle-tested library used by thousands of apps, that I've actively maintained since 2016.
+It's a battle-tested library used by thousands of apps, that I've maintained since 2016.
 It's a highly flexible library that supports both UIKit and SwiftUI, with a focus on providing smooth, flicker-free gestures and animations.

 Parchment Screenshots